hyosung11/Launch-School/Courses/JS109/Interview/methods-plus.md

 ### Array.prototype.reverse()

-The reverse() method reverses an array in place.
+The reverse() method *reverses an array in place*.
 The first array element becomes the last, and the last array element becomes the first.

 ### Array.prototype.shift()